-Important: If you or your spouse, if married filing jointly, were not full-year residents of North Carolina in tax year 2020, you must complete and attach Form D-400 Schedule PN, Part-Year Resident and Nonresident Schedule, to determine what percent of your total income is from North Carolina sources.
-(For more information on Form D-400 Schedule PN, see Page 21.)
+Important: If you or your spouse, if married filing jointly, were not full-year residents of North Carolina in tax year 2021, you must complete and attach Form D-400 Schedule PN, 2021 Part-Year Resident and Nonresident Schedule, to determine the percentage of total income from all sources that is subject to N.C. tax.
+(For more information on Form D-400 Schedule PN, see page 21.)